 This time of the summer is always so exciting as fresh, ripe peaches begin to roll in.
 We are fortunate in Colorado as peaches are a star crop of our Rocky Mountain Western Slope.
 I had the chance while on a trip touring Colorado’s wine country (yes there is such a thing) a few years ago to sample peaches from the same region and to say they melt in your mouth is an understatement.
 They truly taste like nectar of the gods!

 Generally, you don’t find peaches in very high brow desserts.
 They are conducive to more relaxed, homey recipes such as the Buttermilk Peach Buckle dessert I’m sharing today.
 The effort is low on this dessert and the return high.
 It feels like the dessert you’d enjoy from your Grandmother’s table on a Sunday afternoon, doesn’t it?

-We all love a good Cobbler and in the midst of peach season they abound on dinner tables everywhere.
-I decided however I wanted to try my hand at making a Buckle.
-Typically made with blueberries, I chose to make a buckle with peaches.
-A buckle is close to a coffee cake with fruit.
-The fruit is layered on top of a cake batter then topped with a streusel mixture allowing the cake to envelop the fruit when baking and the streusel to melt forming a crisp, sugary top crust.
-It is oh-so-simple to make and would be as welcome on the breakfast table as it would to end a casual meal.
+Using peaches in a cobbler is certainly a summer mainstay however I decided to make a buckle.
+A buckle is close to a coffee cake with fruit and it is very common to find it made with blueberries.
+The fruit is layered on top of a cake batter then topped with a streusel mixture allowing the cake to envelop the fruit when baking.
+The streusel melts, forming a crisp, sugary top crust.
+It is oh-so-simple to make and would be as welcome on the breakfast table as it is to end a casual meal.

 Classic Americana desserts such as a fruit Buckle as not only very easy to make but they showcase in season fruits with a rustic charm that not many can resist!
 This vintage recipe redo uses updated spices of freshly ground nutmeg and Chinese Five Spice as a nod to the original staple cinnamon but adding a fresh, citrusy twist to the peach flavor.